 He describes in the article, in fact, how important it is for him to block out reality when he plays “on stage”, and that he delivers his best performance when doing it “full-on”.

 To that, I say: who cares?

 Let the man play the fictional character the way he wants!

 He’s an actor.
-He’s simply employing a method that bets works for him.
+He’s simply employing a method that best works for him.

-If he isn’t actually hurting anyone in the process of preparation, and he’s getting the end result his employers need – for instance, for Kendall Roy to exhibit the intensity of we’d expect from being raised as a part of a family that’s got more wealth than they know what to do with – I say this (& only this):
+If he isn’t actually hurting anyone in the process of preparation, and he’s getting the end result his employers need – for instance, for Kendall Roy to exhibit the intensity we’d expect from being raised in a family that’s got more wealth than they know what to do with – I say this (& only this):